-These haircuts for men with curly hair are some of the most modern in 2023.
+These haircuts are ideal for men with curly hair and were voted the most modern and popular.

-And, compared to curly hairstyles of the past, this year, we see modern gents going for loose waves and asymmetrical cuts.
+Compared to curly hairstyles of the past, gents are going for loose waves and asymmetrical cuts this year.

 Gents with naturally curly hair must look after their curls to make this work.